Gertrud Fussenegger: Provenance and early years

 Gertrud Anna Fussenegger was born in Pilsen, a flourishing manufacturing city in Bohemia which at that time was a Crown land of the Austrian Empire.
 She came from a military family.
 Emil Fussenegger, her father, was an Imperial and Royal army officer originally from Vorarlberg.
 Her mother, born Karoline Hässler, was from Bohemia.
 She grew up in Neu Sandez (then in Galicia), Dornbirn (Vorarlberg) and Telfs (North Tirol).
 She enrolled at the Mädchen-Realgymnasium (girls' secondary school) in Innsbruck in 1923.
-After her mother died in 1926 she moved back to Pilsen – by now part of Czechoslovakia – where she lived with her grandparents.
+After her mother died in 1926, she moved back to Pilsen – by now part of Czechoslovakia – where she lived with her grandparents.
 It was at the "Reform-Realgymnasium" (school) in Pilsen that Fussenegger completed her schooling, passing her Matura (school final exams) in 1930.
 She later confided in her diaries that she sometimes felt a little regretful, listening uncomprehendingly to the chattering of her grandparents' Bohemian-born domestic servants, that having lived almost all of her first fourteen years in other parts of Austria, she had not more effectively mastered the Czech language.

-She went on to study history, art history and philosophy at Innsbruck (7 terms) and Munich(1 term).
+She went on to study history, art history and philosophy at the University of Innsbruck (7 terms) and the Ludwig-Maximilians-Universität München (1 term).
 It was from the University of Innsbruck that in 1934 she received her doctorate.
 Her dissertation concerned the Roman de la Rose by Jean de Meun ("Gemeinschaft und Gemeinschaftsbildung im Rosenroman von Jean Clopinel von Meun").

 Politics

 Fussenegger joined the Austrian National Socialist party – still at this stage formally separate from its German counterpart – in May 1933.
 Membership was still illegal in Austria.
-In May 1934 she participated in a demonstration in Innsbruck at which, it was reported, she had joined in singing of the Horst-Wessel song and gave a Hitler salute.
+In May 1934, she participated in a demonstration in Innsbruck at which, it was reported, she had joined in singing of the Horst-Wessel song and gave a Hitler salute.
 She was charged, convicted and fined.
 According to one source she was also banned from further study at any Austrian university.
 In February 1935 she was still a member of another Austrian National Socialist student group, but later that year, in or before November, she relocated to Germany.
 In March 1938, following an invasion from the north that met with little practical resistance, Austria was incorporated into an enlarged German state, albeit under very different circumstances from those that most nineteenth century proponents of such a "solution" would have anticipated.
 Gertrud Fussenegger, who by now was probably living in Munich, "rejoined" the ruling National Socialist party: her membership number was 6,229,747, which is consistent with her having joined the party in 1938.
 For the avoidance of doubt, she also wrote a "hymn" eulogising Adolf Hitler.
 In 1938 the first newspaper to publish her poem "Stimme der Ostmark" ("Voice of the Ostmark") was the Völkischer Beobachter ("Popular Observer"), the mass-circulation daily newspaper of the NSDAP.